MTG/IAM-tutorial-ismir22/webbook/hindustani/rhythm-hindustani.md

 An alternative structure of Ēktāl in dr̥t lay
 ```

-A jhaptāl āvart has 10 mātrās with four unequal vibhāgs ({numref}`hindustani_tala_fig`d), while a tīntāl āvart has 16 mātrās with four equal vibhāgs ({numref}`hindustani_tala_fig`a).
-We can also note from {numref}`hindustani_tala_fig`b that the sam is a khāli in rūpak tāl, which has 7 mātrās with three unequal vibhāgs.
+A jhaptāl āvart has 10 mātrās with four unequal vibhāgs ({numref}`hindustani-tala-fig`d), while a tīntāl āvart has 16 mātrās with four equal vibhāgs ({numref}`hindustani-tala-fig`a).
+We can also note from {numref}`hindustani-tala-fig`b that the sam is a khāli in rūpak tāl, which has 7 mātrās with three unequal vibhāgs.

-The special case of ēktāl needs additional mention here. Ēktāl has six equal duration vibhāgs and 12 mātrās in a cycle as shown in {numref}`hindustani_tala_fig`c.
+The special case of ēktāl needs additional mention here. Ēktāl has six equal duration vibhāgs and 12 mātrās in a cycle as shown in {numref}`hindustani-tala-fig`c.
 However, in dr̥t lay, an alternative structure emerges, which is represented as four equal duration vibhāgs of three mātrās each as shown in {numref}`ektal`.
-For consistency, we use the structure as shown in {numref}`hindustani_tala_fig` here.
+For consistency, we use the structure as shown in {numref}`hindustani-tala-fig` here.

+(hindustani-percussion)=
 ### Percussion in Performance
 Hindustani music uses the tabla as the main percussion accompaniment.
 It consists of two drums: a left hand bass drum called the bāyān or diggā and a right hand drum called the dāyān that can produce a variety of pitched sounds.